 With the growing threat of cyber attacks, the broadening reach of privacy legislation, such as GDPR, and the increasing ease of employing encryption technology, the trend is towards encrypting all private data, especially data that is particularly sensitive or valuable in some way (e.g. personal or financial data).

 The drive to encrypt everything, along with whole new rafts of applications associated with blockchain and IoT, creates an ever-increasing number of keys to manage.
-A flexible, centralized enterprise key management system should be introduced before the scale of the problem gets away from you; and your ability to protect cryptographic keys properly and demonstrate compliance is gone.
+A flexible, centralized enterprise key management system should be introduced before the scale of the problem gets away from you; your ability to properly protect cryptographic keys and demonstrate compliance is gone.

-If quantum computing becomes a reality before reliable quantum-safe algorithms are available, then there will likely be a resurgence of symmetric key cryptography for key establishment, resulting in the need to manage, protect and securely distribute even more keys, maybe even using Quantum Key Distribution.
+Suppose quantum computing becomes a reality before reliable quantum-safe algorithms are available.
+In that case, there will likely be a resurgence of symmetric key cryptography for key establishment, resulting in the need to manage, protect and securely distribute even more keys, maybe even using Quantum Key Distribution.

-Hardware security modules (HSMs) are the best choice for applications that demand very high levels of assurance today.
+Hardware security modules (HSMs) are the best choice for applications that currently demand very high levels of assurance.
 But it will become increasingly important to find better ways to manage HSMs and decouple cryptography management from the development of applications to increase crypto agility and simplify compliance.

 High-assurance cryptography and cloud computing will remain uncomfortable bedfellows for the foreseeable future.
 Still, whatever solutions you apply to manage keys, use HSMs and increase crypto agility, you’d better be sure they support the inevitable migration of applications to the cloud.

 There is an emerging class of solutions, which includes Cryptomathic’s Crypto Service Gateway (CSG), that takes standard HSMs and turns them into service, hosted anywhere and accessible to both cloud and on-premises applications alike.